npm-wharf/mcgonagall/README.md

 #### metadata

 The metadata property provides a way to add custom properties to the service's metadata block.
 It takes a string with key value pairs separated by `;`s.
-Metadata in Kubernetes is often used to select and filter services.
-As an example, Hikaru's continuous delivery can make use of metadata to determine if services are eligible for upgrade given what appears to be a compatible Docker image.
+Metadata in Kubernetes is often used to select and filter resources.
+As an example, Hikaru's continuous delivery can make use of metadata to determine if resources are eligible for upgrade given what appears to be a compatible Docker image.

 ### `[scale]`